ranbureand/medlay/_chapters/pieces.markdown

 For **example**, a piece constituted of a single series changes state and passes[^transition] to a second different single series in response to viewers' tapping of the piece or scrolling of the canvas into a certain area of focus.

-{% include figure.html src="placeholder_00.png" caption="Multiple series 1-2-1 and 1-2-3 on tap." %}
+{% include figure.html src-1="placeholder_01.png" alt-1="Alternative description 1." caption="Multiple series 1-2-1 and 1-2-3 on tap." %}

-{% include figure.html src="placeholder_00.png" caption="Single series 1-2 on canvas scroll." %}
+{% include figure.html src-1="placeholder_01.png" alt-1="Alternative description 1." caption="Single series 1-2 on canvas scroll." %}

 ### Frame

 Since a piece is spatially juxtaposed on a canvas, its frame is directly visible[^cinematographic-frame] to viewers: frame **size**, **shape** and **borders** become **significant** and can be shaped to express or reinforce the meaning of the piece.

-{% include figure.html src="placeholder_00.png" caption="Significant sizes and shapes." %}
+{% include figure.html src-1="placeholder_01.png" alt-1="Alternative description 1." caption="Significant sizes and shapes." %}

-{% include figure.html src="placeholder_00.png" caption="Significant borders." %}
+{% include figure.html src-1="placeholder_01.png" alt-1="Alternative description 1." caption="Significant borders." %}

 [^sequences]: More on sequences of pieces in the next chapter, *[Sequences]({{ site.baseurl }}/chapters/sequences.html)*.